Deanvito96/FWR-Remix-for-Stalker-SoC/README.md

 Implemented fix and balancing from Final Update mod.

-It includes optional weapons from EWP 1.0 to fill in the gaps.
+It includes optional weapons replacer from EWP 1.0 to fill in the gaps.

 ## Optional Addons
 1. **FWR EWP Abakan & LR-300:** Replaces the FWR AKMS with the EWP Abakan.
 Because the FWR LR-300 uses vanilla animations, this also replaces it with the EWP LR-300.